deepnetts/Email_Spam_Classification/README.md

-# Email Spam Classification using Machine Learning in Java
+# Email Spam Classification using Deep Learning in Java
 How to build and use email spam classifier using deep learning in Java